hlandau/ncdocs/domain-names.md

     it are delegated.
 This item shall map to one DNS resource record of type "DNAME", and is semantically equivalent to that resource record.

-    The value for this item shall be of the following form:
+    The value for this item SHALL be of the following form:

     - A string containing a DNS name.
 This constitutes the name nominated as the target of the delegation.
-The string SHOULD be a valid hostname.
+The string MUST be a valid DNS name and SHOULD be a valid hostname.

       This is the canonical form.